plone/docs_2.0/blueprint.md

 ### Audience

-Better and easier distinction between audiences, if a user is looking for the docs about theming the user is at this moment not interested in docs about ZEODB.
+Better and easier distinction between audiences.
+If a user is looking for the docs about theming the user is at this moment not interested in docs about ZEODB.

 To do so we need to make sure that all docs in the different categories are really: